• Home

 Start by choosing the side of the park you want to visit, as they don’t connect.
 The east entrance offers the most hiking opportunities, but the west entrance attracts fewer visitors.

-Don’t miss scenic Bear Gulch Reservoir, which is a great spot for a post-hike picnic.
+Don’t miss scenic Bear Gulch Reservoir, a great spot for a post-hike picnic.
 And while you’re at Pinnacles, you should take the opportunity to explore the Bear Gulch or Balconies caves.
 If you like a challenge, go rock climbing or try the High Peaks and Balconies Cave Loop hike for stunning views.

 Insider tip: Visit during the late winter and early spring months to see beautiful wildflowers covering the park’s rocky hillsides.
 Temperatures average 93°F during the summer months and there’s not a lot of shade, so summer visits can be unpleasant.